p-spohr/Python-Resources/README.md

-# HTW Berlin Python Tutorium
+# Python Practice Repo

-Repo for all of the example code, practice assignments, and explanations.
+Repo for all of the example code and practice.